- This post contains affiliate links. Read more here.

 Because an injury on one side increases the likelihood of injury on the other, most pet insurance companies treat bilateral conditions as pre-existing conditions.

 Here’s an example: Imagine that several years ago, your dog’s cruciate ligament on the left side ruptured.
 You brought them in for surgery, and now they’re good as gold.
 You buy pet insurance, and two years later, your dog ruptures their cruciate ligament on the right side.
-It’s a different leg that showed no signs of problems prior to your policy’s start date, and you’ve long since passed all your insurance company’s wait periods, so you should be covered, right?
+It’s a different leg that showed no signs of problems prior to your policy’s start date, and you’ve long since passed all your insurance company’s waiting periods, so you should be covered, right?

 Unfortunately, it’s unlikely.
 Most insurance companies will consider the same injury on the other side of your pet’s body a bilateral condition—meaning it counts as a pre-existing condition.